 The money they collect from skating goes to a different cause each year.
-This year, it’s going to help re-build Mrs. Paulson’s bakery, that was lost in a fire back in February.
+This year, it’s going to help re-build Mrs. Paulson’s bakery, which was lost in a fire back in February.

-The firemen and women are prepping the fire house for their annual Christmas party.
-It’s always one of the most busy times at the station each year.
+The firemen and women are prepping the firehouse for their annual Christmas party.
+It’s always one of the busiest times at the station each year.

 Life on the farm is status quo.
 The fields are all turned over for the winter, and the animals are a little slower these days with the chill in the air.